EU court ruling offers improved China trade ties

-BRUSSELS (Reuters) - The highest EU court has cleared a Chinese chemicals company of accusations that Beijing was controlling its trade with Europe, in a victory for private Chinese firms who say they are unfairly labeled as subsidized agents of the Chinese government.
+BRUSSELS, July 19 (Reuters) - The highest EU court has cleared a Chinese chemicals company of accusations that Beijing was controlling its trade with Europe, in a victory for private Chinese firms who say they are unfairly labelled as subsidised agents of the Chinese government.

 At the heart of the court decision was its finding that the company, known as Xinanchem, was free from state interference in running its business - even though the Chinese state is a minority shareholder.